Map 9 ~ In the Shadow of Mt. Ascutney

 The river is too narrow throughout this section

-for legal use of personal watercraft.
+for legal use of ski craft.

 Information on current